 Michelle insists on creating a welcoming and safe environment for clients and their families at our clinic.
 Sessions focus on building an individual’s capacity to be the best possible version of themselves they can be and strengthening support networks where possible.
 Through positive skill building, reflective questioning and challenging of cognitive errors, and the collaborative development of and implementation of action plans, Michelle supports clients to identify a positive way forward.

-Michelle’s current role as a counsellor and extensive career as an educator support her ability to provide children and their families with practical supports to manage anxiety and behavioural based problems including school refusal, phobic avoidance of social and academic engagement.
+Michelle’s combines her counselling skills and extensive career as an educator to support children and their families with practical strategies to manage anxiety and behavioural based problems including school refusal, phobic avoidance of social and academic engagement.

 Michelle is also an accredited Mental Health First Aid facilitator and enjoys delivering this course at Pathways and in workplaces.
 She believes improved mental health literacy for all will make a significant difference for those struggling with mental health concerns.

 “Thank you Michelle for making a difference for our whole family.
 I learned so much just watching how you interacted with *Tom.
 He was always so happy to see you, like a weight was lifted of his shoulders.
 Thank you also for just listening when I needed to get all my frustrations out and being honest when I needed direction.”

 Parent of client – name changed (aged 8).